ligi/docs/trezor-apps/trezorwallet.rst

 What is the difference between TREZOR Wallet and TREZOR Beta Wallet?
 --------------------------------------------------------------------

-`TREZOR Wallet <https://wallet.trezor.io>`_ is the official production-level version of the web-wallet interface provided by SatoshiLabs.
-New functions and features are added at a slower pace, but it is more stable.
+`TREZOR Wallet <https://wallet.trezor.io>`_ is the official production-level, battle-tested version of the web-wallet interface provided by SatoshiLabs.
+It is feature-conservative, meaning new functions are added at a slower pace and only after they are thoroughly tested.
+The purpose of this wallet is to provide a stable access to TREZOR.

-`TREZOR Beta Wallet <https://beta-wallet.trezor.io>`_ is the beta version of the web-wallet.
-New features are generally released here first, before they are fully reliable for the production wallet.
-Nonetheless, there are no security risks from using the Beta Wallet.
-The wallet has a beta status due to its potential instability, as it is less polished.
+`TREZOR Beta Wallet <https://beta-wallet.trezor.io>`_ is a less-tested version of the web-wallet.
+New features are released here first before we deem them as sufficiently reliable for the production wallet.
+It is less polished and serves as a public feature-testing platform for the TREZOR community, providing power users with quick access to new features.

 Wallets can be used interchangebly, as they are only the interface.